KRQPLY/KRQPLY/README.md

 - 👋 Hi, I’m @KRQPLY
 - 👀 I’m interested in artificial intelligence
-- 🌱 I’m currently learning biomedical engineering
+- 🌱 I’m currently studying biomedical engineering

 <!---
 KRQPLY/KRQPLY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.